NostrGameEngine/docs/docs/nip-drafts/nip-ADS.md

 Specifies the user action that triggers payment.
 Available types:

-* `link`: Paid when a user clicks the ad and successfully opens the target URL.
+* `action`: Paid when a user clicks or performs a similar interaction with the ad to open the target URL.
 * `view`: Paid when the ad is rendered and visible to the user.
-* `conversion`: Paid when a user completes a defined goal (e.g., newsletter signup, purchase) after interacting with the ad.
-* `attention`: Paid when the user demonstrates focused engagement (e.g., hovering, dwell time) with the ad content.
+* `attention`: Paid when the user shows focused engagement with the ad (e.g., hover, dwell time, or when the ad enters the viewport).

 #### Mime Type
 (`m`) `required`